-The holidays are fast approaching.
-If you’re thinking of giving the gift of a new set of headphones or perhaps upgrading your own personal audio, we can help.
+The new year is upon us, and if you’re thinking of upgrading your own personal audio, we can help.

 In fact, their combination of top-notch audio quality, superb noise cancellation, and dependable wireless performance is such a strong formula that we also named the WH-1000XM4 the best wireless headphones and the best noise-canceling headphones.

 That is an extraordinary set of claims to make, and we don’t make them lightly.
 Our team has a combined 50 years in the consumer and pro audio industries.
 We have reviewed hundreds of headphones, using them in all kinds of locations, with audio sources that range from surround-sound movies to the most aggressive hard rock and rap.

 We are convinced the Sony WH-1000XM4 will be an outstanding best pick for most people, but if you’re looking for some alternatives, we have you covered there, too.
 We’ve identified a number of other models, each with its own specific strengths, whether it’s for use during a workout, or merely to keep you from giving your credit card too much of a workout.

 Shopping on a budget?
 Here’s a look at the best headphones for under $100.